DiffSharp/DiffSharp/README.md

 [![Build Status](https://travis-ci.org/DiffSharp/DiffSharp.svg?branch=dev)](https://travis-ci.org/DiffSharp/DiffSharp)
 [![codecov](https://codecov.io/gh/DiffSharp/DiffSharp/branch/dev/graph/badge.svg)](https://codecov.io/gh/DiffSharp/DiffSharp)

+**NOTE: This branch is currently undergoing significant development.
+It has incomplete code, functionality, and design that are likely to change without notice, until we officially release DiffSharp 1.0**

-This is the development branch of DiffSharp 1.0.0.
+This is the development branch of DiffSharp 1.0.

 You can clone this repository to your machine as follows:
 ```